Fredric March: Marriage and public activities

-Biographies of March include Fredric March: Craftsman First, Star Second by Deborah C. Peterson (1996), and Fredric March: A Consummate Actor (2013) by Charles Tranberg.

-Misunderstanding
+Legacy

+Modern assessment

+March is regarded as one of the most eminent Hollywood actors of the 1930s and 1940s.
+Critic and Turner Classic Movies host Ben Mankiewicz opined that "two actors from Hollywood’s golden age really stand in a tier above the rest ...
+Spencer Tracy and Fredric March".
+Boston Globe writer Joan Wickersham described March as a Hollywood great who "rejected the Hollywood studio system" and "built a brilliant stage and film career" despite lacking the "instant name recognition" of contemporaries like Humphrey Bogart and Cary Grant.
+March is also remembered for his later character roles such as those in Inherit the Wind, Seven Days in May, and The Iceman Cometh, roles he played during what was considered a downturn in his film career at the time.

+Controversy

 March was briefly a member of an interfraternity society composed of leading students formed at the University of Wisconsin–Madison in 1919 and 1920 named the Ku Klux Klan which is not believed to have been affiliated with the notorious organization of that name.
 In actuality, March was an outspoken proponent of the civil rights movement for five decades, and worked closely with the NAACP.
 When the collegiate organization was named, the (later national) KKK was a small regional organization.
 As the national KKK became better known, the collegiate organization changed its name in 1922.

-False rumors based on a misunderstanding of the organization of which March was a member were spread on social media that March was a white supremacist.
+False rumors based on a misunderstanding of the organization of which March was a member were spread on social media and alleged that March was a white supremacist.
 The 500-seat theater at the University of Wisconsin–Oshkosh was formerly named after March.
 The University of Wisconsin–Madison had named the 168-seat at the Memorial Union as the Fredric March Play Circle Theater; however, in 2018, his name was removed, after student protests following reports of March's membership in a student fraternal organization calling itself Ku Klux Klan.
 UW–Oshkosh pulled March's name from what is now the Theatre Arts Center shortly before the 2020–21 academic term.
-After new revalations about the nature of the KKK fraternity, as of autumn 2022, there were discussions for a return of March's name.
+After new revelations about the nature of the KKK fraternity, as of autumn 2022, there were discussions for a return of March's name.